Living with MS

-I wasn’t Really Living When I was Diagnosed with MS
+I wasn’t Really Living When I was Diagnosed with Multiple Sclerosis

 My name is Marly Ramstad.
 I am 32 years old.
-I was diagnosed with multiple sclerosis January of 2015.
+I have been living with MS since 2014.
+I was diagnosed in January of 2015.
 At the time I was living and working in Austin, Texas.
 I am originally from Minneapolis, so it was kind of a total cultural and weather shift.

 At the time, I was not taking very good care of myself.
 I was mentally and emotionally pretty stressed out; pretty strung out.
 I was really trying to be somebody that I thought I was supposed to be.
 I had a lot of really intense feelings about myself, negative feelings about myself, tough criticisms, some pretty deep-seeded self-doubt and hatred that was seeping into my relationship, my work and really mostly I was able to stuff it and be positive and fabulous on the outside, but really I was struggling with some pretty serious self-doubt, fear, and things like that.

 My MS started really with my right arm in December of that same time period.
 So I got diagnosed in January, so it was about in the beginning of December that I noticed that my arm was not– it was just kind of numb and my fingers would get tingly and turn on and off.
 At the time I was also doing a lot of travel for work so I really– and I work in advertising, so there are a lot drinking and a lot of eating pretty decadent meals and things like that.

 I wasn’t getting a lot of sleep, and I was traveling all over the country.
 Probably traveling– I think December I probably moved 20 days out of the month.
 So I thought maybe it was just because I was traveling and maybe I was just kind of fatigued.
 Maybe I just had some pinched nerve or something from getting in and out of taxis and being on planes so much.